 You’ve been tutoring on a volunteer basis at your local school for the blind for the last 11 years?
 You must be a reliable, dependable, and committed person.
 Adcoms like this.
 Period.

 3. Extracurricular activities demonstrate passion and creativity.

-Your extracurricular activities don’t need to be run-of-the-mill Big Brother or soup kitchen experiences.
+Your extracurricular activities don’t need to be Big Brother/Big Sister or soup kitchen experiences.
 They can include the summers you spent doing AIDS research in a hospital in Swaziland or taking your autistic nephew to the park once a week for a game of tag.
 Neither of these examples are related to business, yet leadership, initiative, passion, and creativity can all still be read into each experience.
 Share your passions and inspire your readers!

 It can be hard in a hierarchical organization when you are in your early or mid-twenties to show lots of leadership.
 But in a community service or volunteer context, there are leadership opportunities galore.
 Grab them and demonstrate the attribute admissions committees can’t get enough of.

 Many applicants ask what they should do if they don’t have long-term extracurricular or volunteer commitments.
 Is it worth it to start an activity or resume a hobby just a few months before applying to b-school, or will that look shallow?

 My answer: A little volunteering is better than no volunteering at all, and the impact that you can make and the effect the experience can have on you can be great, even in a short period of time.
 Also, maybe you’ll be waitlisted, and then this last-minute volunteering will turn into a long-term commitment that will look great in a waitlist letter update, not to mention how much it will add if you need to reapply.